For business-sale & CRE brokers running real deal flow

 Prove it

-When a deal closes — or doesn't — the question that matters is who saw what when.
-DealMatcher runs on Knox, the Bonis Systems evidence protocol.
-Each listing ingest, investor match, outreach send, and compliance check is hash-chained and timestamped into Bitcoin through OpenTimestamps.
-The chain is self-verifying.
-Nobody — not Bonis Systems, not the broker, not the broker on the other side — can retroactively alter what happened.
+You don't do anything for this part.
+When a deal closes — or doesn't — the question that matters is who saw what when, and DealMatcher keeps the answer.
+As it works, each listing, match, and outreach event is quietly captured in a tamper-evident record.
+Nobody — not Bonis Systems, not you, not the broker on the other side — can rewrite what happened after the fact.

 What you get on every deal

-• SHA-256 hash of every record written to the pipeline
+• A tamper-evident record of every event written to the pipeline

-DealMatcher rides the same Knox protocol as four other Bonis products.
+DealMatcher runs on the same evidence layer as four other Bonis products.

 Bonis Systems LLC is a Wyoming AI-native firm building evidence-native commerce infrastructure.
-The Knox audit primitive — USPTO provisional 64/038,359 — is shared across DealMatcher, TerraVault (regulated wholesale commerce), Health Agent (healthcare-AI), and TrustAi (legal-AI).
-Load testing on the Knox core is what brokers inherit on every match.
+The same tamper-evident record layer sits under DealMatcher, TerraVault (regulated wholesale commerce), Health Agent (healthcare-AI), and TrustAi (legal-AI) — the same evidence layer under every match.

 Common questions